feltus/linking-gcn-edges-with-a-grn/README.md

 Install sqlite3 in Linux computer using these commands:

 ```
-PROMPT: How do i install sqllite on a shared linux cluster?
+PROMPT: What is sqlite?
+Please provide a simple overview of a database, tables, and joins.
+Please also provide instructions to install sqlite on a shared linux cluster?
 ```

 # Step F. Start the sqlite3 shell and create the database called mapping.